Good chess quotes are easy to come by. But we’ve tried to narrow it down even further by just including the best of the best.

 5.)
 “Not all artists are chess players, but all chess players are artists.”

 Chess players see the board in various ways, much like an artist paints a subject.
 While chess has a competitive sport aspect and a pure science component, it is also artistry.
-Just like a good book or movie can bring back memories, a well-played chess move can prompt one to recall one’s own experiences or memories playing.
+Just like a good book or movie can bring back memories, a well-played chess move can prompt one to recall one’s own experiences or memories of playing.
 So, the originator of this quote, Marcel Duchamp, got it right.
 Duchamp was a French-American painter, chess player, and writer.

 6.)
 “Play the opening like a book, the middle game like a magician, and the endgame like a machine.”